almccon/DYCAST/README.md

     export_risk.py (will place files in outbox, but not FTP them)

-  To check the status of system, open the log file: C:\DYCAST\dycast_log.txt
+To check the status of the system, open the log file: DYCAST\dycast_log.txt

 ## Manual workflow

 Manual operation of the system is possible as an alternative to running it as a scheduled task, or can be used in addition, as long as a DYCAST scheduled task is not currently running.

 ### Graphical User Interface

-  ui.py (simple graphical user interface).
+*ui.py* (simple graphical user interface).
 This application allows a more user-friendly method of loading bird data, running daily risk, and exporting risk.
 More detailed reports of the system status will continue to be reported in C:\DYCAST\dycast_log.txt

-  (FTPing of dead bird exports and generated risk to and from the server must be accomplished from an external program or from the command line)

 ### Viewing Results

 Resulting DBF files can be joined to a shapefile of effects_polys.

 PostgreSQL tables can be viewed and manipulated using PgAdminIII.

 ## Post-season analysis